bradencarlson/sourcesmenu/README.md

 # Sources Menu

-This Vim plugin will allow TeX users to view their sources (listed in a .bib file) in a menu and paste them under the cursor (or to the right of the cursor, you decide).
+This Vim plugin allows TeX users to view their sources (listed in a .bib file) in a menu and paste them under the cursor (or to the right of the cursor, you decide).